For US Healthcare Professionals

 • Dosage interruptions due to an adverse reaction occurred in 11% of patients who received MARGENZA.
 Adverse reactions that required dosage interruption in >5% of patients who received MARGENZA included infusion-related reactions

-H1 antagonist=histamine H1 receptor antagonist; H2 antagonist=histamine H2 receptor antagonist; IV=intravenous; PFS=progression-free survival.
+H1 antagonist=histamine H1 receptor antagonist; H2 antagonist=histamine H2 receptor antagonist; IHC=immunohistochemistry; ISH=in situ hybridization; IV=intravenous; OS=overall survival; PFS=progression-free survival.

 References: